tendermint/coding/editors/vim.md

 let g:go_auto_type_info = 1
 ```

-With this Vim will show you type info (including function signatures) for the word under cursor.
+With `go_auto_type_info` turned on Vim will show you type info (including function signatures) for the word under cursor.

 There are a lot of things, not related to Golang, one can find [here](https://github.com/melekes/dotfiles/blob/master/config/nvim/init.vim).